 EXPLAIN ALL Students will begin to do the lesson.
 While everyone is being a part of the experiment, we have students continuously encouraging, collecting data, checking and keeping track of time.

 Students will begin to pick up food with the beaks and set aside the amount of food each beak was able to gather.
 Once students have finished the experiment, they will gather the data and record it.
 They will analyze this data and create their conclusion.
 They will go back to their hypothesis on the experiment and determine whether or not they were correct.
 The reporter will create a report of the experiment with the help of everyone about the data and how a beak shape may or may not affect a bird.

+EVALUATE: Summative Content Evaluation the shows evidence that students have achieved the objective